Recoil kicks from binary black hole mergers in GWTC catalogs: implications for retention and hierarchical mergers: Recoil kick inference for GW events

 \section{Recoil kick inference for GW events}

+We first infer recoil kicks for individual GW events using publicly available posterior samples.
 The input to our framework are the inferred initial binary source parameters for each GW event.
 These inferences are obtained using a variety of gravitational waveform models.
-Across the GWTC catalogs, events are routinely analyzed with phenomenological waveform models (e.g., \texttt{IMRPhenomXPHM}~\cite{Pratten:2020ceb} for GWTC-2.1 and GWTC-3, and \texttt{IMRPhenomXPHM-SpinTaylor}~\cite{Colleoni:2024knd} for GWTC-4).
-For many events, parameter-estimation results obtained with effective-one-body (EOB) models are also available (e.g., \texttt{SEOBNRv4PHM}~\cite{Ossokine:2020kjp} for GWTC-2.1 and GWTC-3, and \texttt{SEOBNRv5PHM}~\cite{Ramos-Buades:2023ehm}) for GWTC-4).
+Across the GWTC catalogs, events are routinely analyzed with phenomenological waveform models (e.g., \texttt{IMRPhenomXPHM}~\cite{Pratten:2020ceb} for GWTC-2.1 and GWTC-3, and \texttt{IMRPhenomXPHM-SpinTaylor}~\cite{Colleoni:2024knd} for GWTC-4 and GWTC-5).
+For many events, parameter-estimation results obtained with effective-one-body (EOB) models are also available (e.g., \texttt{SEOBNRv4PHM}~\cite{Ossokine:2020kjp} for GWTC-2.1 and GWTC-3, and \texttt{SEOBNRv5PHM}~\cite{Ramos-Buades:2023ehm}) for GWTC-4 and GWTC-5).
 In addition, a smaller subset of events has been analyzed using NR surrogate waveform models such as \texttt{NRSur7dq4}.
 Based on the relative accuracy of these waveform families, we adopt the following selection procedure.
 For each event, we first check whether posterior samples obtained with an NR surrogate model are available in Refs.~\cite{LIGOScientific:2025slb,Islam:2023zzj}.
 If so, we use the NR surrogate posteriors as input to our recoil framework.
 If not, we use posterior samples derived from EOB models when available.
 Otherwise, we default to posterior samples obtained with phenomenological waveform models.
 For the LVK IMBH candidates, we have utilized the inferred binary source parameters provided in Ref.~\cite{Ruiz-Rocha:2025yno} and choose to use the \texttt{SEOBNRv4PHM} posteriors as our input to the recoil model.
 These choices are based on the mismatch studies performed against NR simulations~\cite{Pratten:2020ceb,Yu:2023lml,MacUilliam:2024oif}.

 To assess whether the inferred recoil kick posterior is informative, we compare it with the corresponding kick prior.
 Since the recoil velocity is a derived quantity, its prior is induced by the assumed priors on the underlying binary source parameters.
 Typically, uniform priors are adopted for the component masses (which determine the prior on the mass ratio $q$) and for the spin magnitudes $|\chi_{1,2}|$.
 The spin orientations are sampled from an isotropic distribution, with $\cos\theta_{1,2} \sim \mathcal{U}(-1,1)$ and $\phi_{1,2} \sim \mathcal{U}(0,2\pi)$~\cite{Romero-Shaw:2020owr,Veitch:2014wba}.
 We draw binary source parameters from these priors and propagate them through the recoil model to obtain the kick prior: